The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Approximation of by the cut-off trees

-If $x$ had the alternating 4-arm event to a distance more than $r$ in $\omega^\lambda_\eta$, that could happen only if the two open arms out of these four were on the side of the two long closed arms that does not contain $\calC$, which altogether yield a 5-arm event.
-Moreover, since the labels along the path in $\MST_\eta$ are all at most $\lambda'_1$, we would get a $(\lambda,\lambda_1')$-near-critical six-arm event from $x$ to distance $r$, as defined in Proposition~\ref{p.stab}.
+If $x$ had the alternating 4-arm event to a distance more than $r$ in $\omega^\lambda_\eta$, that could happen only if the two open arms out of these four were on the side of the two long closed arms that does not contain $\calC$.
+This would altogether yield a 5-arm event to distance $r$, of type closed-open-closed-open-closed, where the extra closed arm in the middle is needed to get an {\it alternating} 4-arm event.
+Moreover, since the labels along the path in $\MST_\eta$ are all at most $\lambda'_1$, we would get a $(\lambda,\lambda_1')$-near-critical six-arm event from $x$ to distance $r$, as defined in Proposition~\ref{p.stab} (the sixth arm is of length at least $\rho/2$, because of being $\lambda_1'$-connected to the $\lambda$-cluster of diameter at least $\rho$).
 By that proposition and by the 6-arm exponent being larger than two (see \cite[Corollary A.8]{SchSt}) this happens with very small probability if $\eta$ is small enough.
 So, we can basically assume that $x$ is not $r$-pivotal in $\omega^\lambda_\eta$.
 On the other hand, if we now change all the labels above $\lambda$ along the path in $\MST_\eta$ to $\lambda$, then, in the new configuration, $x$ will have the alternating 4-arm event to distance at least $\eps_1$.
-Since the labels we have changed are all in $[\lambda,\lambda'_1]$, we can apply a different form of near-critical stability, Lemma 8.5 of \cite{DPSL}, implying that the probability that there is a vertex $x\in\Tor_M$ whose importance can be changed from $r$ to $\eps_1$ by these label changes, and additionally the status of this vertex is different in $\omega^{\lambda'_1}_\eta$ than in $\omega^\lambda_\eta$, is arbitrarily small if $r$ is small.
-Summarizing, there exists $r>0$ depending on $M,\alpha,\lambda$ and $\rho$, such that for all small enough $\eta>0$, with probability at least $1-\alpha/3$, the path in $\MST_\eta$ connecting any two $\lambda$-clusters of diameter at least $\rho$ does not go through $\lambda$-clusters smaller than $r$.
+Since the labels we have changed are all in $[\lambda,\lambda'_1]$, we can apply another version of near-critical stability, Lemma 8.5 of \cite{DPSL}, saying that the probability that the importance of a given vertex $x$ can be changed from $r$ to $\eps_1$ by such label changes is at most